Application Guidelines

 Tips how to find a contact person

-- Ask your programme director or International Office if they already have contacts or collaborations abroad.
+- Ask your programme director, academic contact or International Office if they already have contacts or collaborations abroad.

-- Do you have friends/family that previously travelled or lived in one of the MFS countries?
+- Do you have friends/family that previously travelled or lived in the country?

 - Research various host organisations and make contact.